swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/email_templates.md

 Next steps:

-Instructors will work directly with %host_first_name% to make travel arrangements.
+Instructors will work directly with [ host_first_name ] to make travel arrangements.
 We are not part of this process.
 This may include airfare, ground travel, hotel, and meals/incidentals. [ host_first_name ], it is up to you whether you want to book things directly or have instructors make their own arrangements and get reimbursed.
 Either way, please keep in mind our instructors are volunteering two days of their time to teach with you, so please support them in making travel and reimbursement as smooth as possible.

 You can all read more about the roles of workshop hosts, instructors, and helpers here (https://software-carpentry.org/workshops/operations/).
 I'll highlight a few things here.